felipeNeves93/certified-solutions-architect-associate-study/elb-asg/alb.md

 * IP Addresses - must be private IPs
 * ALB can route to multiple target groups
 * Health checks are at the target group level
+* Its a good practice to only allow traffic to your instances through the security group of the Load Balancer
+****